edlafem1/cmsc481/routing/README.txt

 Edward LaFemina <edlafem1@umbc.edu>

-This program is compilied with no additional flags or headers. gcc -o routing Driver.c
+This program is compilied as follows: gcc -std=c99 -o routing Driver.c

-To run, you must have a file named "input.txt" in the same directory as the executable.
+To run:
+./routing input.txt

+or supply an appropriate filename for the input file.
+If no argument is given, it will default to "input.txt".
+The output will be in a file called "output.txt", NOT ON TERMINAL.

 The format should be a list of lines such as the following:
 <a>$<b>$<cost>